gianlucagiacometti/web-toolbox/README.md

 maxStackMembers: 5
 // Action: sets the maximum number of toast messages visible at the same time
 // Default value: 5
-// Accepted values: any integer
+// Accepted values: any integer between 1 and 10
-// Note: any non integer value defaults to 5
+// Note: any non integer value or any value outside the accepted interval defaults to 5

 headerBackgroundColor: ""
 // Action: sets the background color of the toast header